 Powers are more rooted in personality than genetics

-When you think about it ,from the beginning of our lives our family effects us both emotionally and physically
+When you think about it ,from the beginning of our lives our family effect us both emotionally and physically

 For dreamkeepers this emotional influence shapes both their appearance and their powers

-Even from the twins character their personality shapes them
+Even fror the twins character; their personality shapes them

 Kalei and Jeneviv by their appearance are as different as 'day and night'

-As for the indigo twins they so alike in personality that even their constantly changing coloring which is oppositely symmetrical to each other makes it near impossible to tell one from the other.
-The way David and Lillie has made them is very interesting by showing that they are twins in the every sense of the word both physically and emotionally
+And the indigo twins are so alike in personality that even their constantly changing coloring which is inversely symmetrical to each other makes it near impossible to tell one from the other.
+The way David and Lillie have made them is very interesting as it shows that they are twins in the every sense of the word both physically and emotionally

 But enough of that

 what im saying is that from what ive seen from the comics a newborn dreamkeepers appearance is almost a foreshadowing of their future self

 Namah has very little contact with her parents but she is not completely isolated from them